 - Longer, shorter, wider, or thinner saddles. - Fading out of two areas inside the saddles, one on either side. - Fading out of a large area in the middle of the saddles. - A few saddles being offset or smashed together, forming a U or S or Z or W shape. - Thicker or thinner borders around the saddles.
 (Thinner borders can be gray instead of black.) - White stippling around the outside of the black borders. - Absent or more prominent "dark" longitudinal striping.
-This can also turn a light gray in adult cornsnakes. - A great deal of variation of "general darkness" in the overall colors of the snake can be found among normals. - Some belly checkers missing or bunched up. - Belly checkers fading to brown, light tan, or reddish tan. - A "stripe" of white running down the center of the belly. - Freckling or a red wash across the belly, especially toward the tail.
+This can also turn a light gray in adult cornsnakes. - A great deal of variation of "general darkness" in the overall colors of the snake can be found among normals. - Some belly checkers missing or bunched up. - Belly checkers fading to brown, light tan, or reddish tan. - A "stripe" of white running down the center of the belly. - Freckling or a red wash across the belly, especially near the tail. - Slight blurring/smudging of the lateral pattern, compared to the dorsal pattern.

-The following are just a few examples of the wide variation to be found in normal cornsnakes.
+The following are just a few examples of the wide variation to be found in normal cornspakes.